 - SCMT/ISQA 4160 Introduction to Enterprise Resource Planning

 Within the Bachelor of Science in Emergency Management, students choose two concentrations.
-There are 15 concentrations to choose from.
 Several concentrations that pair well with Logistics Management include: Aviation Administration, Intelligence and Security, Private Sector Management, Geospatial Science, Natural Disasters, Planning and Preparing for Urban Hazards, and Tribal Management and Emergency Services.

 A minor in Supply Chain Management is also available; for more information, see the Emergency Management and Disaster Science Academic Advisor.